Last updated on November 30, 2023

 Steam Vents | Illustration by Jonas De Ro

 If you’re new to Magic, you may not be aware of some of the game’s older, iconic, or just-plain-useful cards.
 Some have been reprinted over the years while others have been permanently shelved, never to see the ink of a printing press again.
-We’re going to take a look at the former and dive in to a special type of rare dual land, affectionately called “shock lands”.
+Today we dive into a special kind of rare dual land, affectionately called “shock lands”.

 They're also called “shocklands,” but when it comes down to it “space or no space” is just semantics.
 But let's just get to the lands themselves, shall we?